Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Design Experimental Set-Up and Method

 \subsection{Resonators}

 A critical component in conventional ESR spectroscopy and many hybrid quantum systems setups is the microwave resonant structure that hosts the sample or system of interest.
 Maximizing microwave sensitivity in ESR typically requires maximizing the product of the resonator quality factor ($Q$) and filling factor ($\eta$).
 For this study, we utilized lumped-element resonators known as loop-gap resonators (LGRs).
 These structures were first developed in the 1980's for nuclear \cite{Hardy1981SplitRing} and electron \cite{FRONCISZ_1982} magnetic resonance studies in sub X-band frequencies.
-While LGRs are limited in their accessible frequency range to $\nu_0 = 2$ to $8$~GHz for the geometries considered here, and like many other lumped element resonators, operating with much smaller quality factors ($Q=\Delta\nu/\nu_0$), their significant filling factors ($\eta$) and homogeneous field ($B_{\rm MW}$), makes them ideal for strong coupling to bulk magnetic materials in low-temperature environments.
+While LGRs are limited to an accessible frequency range of $\nu_0 = 2$--$8$~GHz and operate with much smaller quality factors ($Q=\nu_0/\Delta\nu$), their significant filling factors ($\eta$) and homogeneous field ($B_{\rm MW}$), makes them ideal for strong coupling to bulk magnetic materials in low-temperature environments.

-The specific design we adopted uses a three-loop, two-gap layout structure first described in 1984 for ESR and electron-nuclear double resonance spectroscopy (ENDOR) spectroscopy \cite{wood_loop-gap_1984}, and recently utilized in experiments investigating quantum transduction phenomena \cite{ball_loop-gap_2018,everts_ultrastrong_2020}.
+The specific design we adopted uses a three-loop, two-gap structure first described in 1984 for ESR and electron-nuclear double resonance spectroscopy (ENDOR) spectroscopy \cite{wood_loop-gap_1984}, and recently utilized in experiments investigating quantum transduction phenomena \cite{ball_loop-gap_2018,everts_ultrastrong_2020}.
 One of the primary benefits of a multi-loop and gap resonator is the ability to manage and contain the returning magnetic flux pathways in a microwave experiment, making them ideal to use in cryostats and dilution refrigerators where large superconducting magnets limit the free space available to construct an experiment.